What do hot flashes, fatigue, weight gain, and decreased sex drive all have in common?

 In perimenopause, your body is still producing SOME estrogen but it’s very sporadic and may occur in small doses or large doses off and on for many months.

-Estrogen and progesterone levels will often be sporadic and inconsistently high then low.
+Estrogen and progesterone levels will often be sporadic and inconsistently high and then low.

 FSH will often be borderline high, but not quite in the menopausal range (as indicated above).